 Fuel and Shrinkage

-The difference between the amount if gas produced at the wellhead and the gas that enters a pipeline.
-The losses include those from the separation process and field uses, including fuel, flare gas and plant liquids extraction.
+The difference between the amount of gas produced at the wellhead and the gas that enters a pipeline.
+The losses include those from the separation process and field uses, including fuel, flare gas, and plant liquids extraction.

-An electrochemical engine with no moving parts that relies on the chemical interaction of hydrogen or natural gas with certain other metals, such as platinum, gold and other electrolytes, to produce electricity.
+An electrochemical engine with no moving parts relies on the chemical interaction of hydrogen or natural gas with certain other metals, such as platinum, gold, and other electrolytes, to produce electricity.
 The only by-product of a fuel cell's operation is water.